Bucaro Royal received an Honorable Mention in the Best Independent Perfume category at the 11th Art and Olfaction Awards in 2025 held in Los Angeles.

 nBitor fragrances are inspired by moments and symbols that define the essence of Spain.
 Each perfume is an artistic interpretation of its heritage, an experience that combines emotion, culture, and beauty.
-The bottle's understated yet contemporary design frames the depth of the olfactory notes, evoking the elegance and character of a country with an unparalleled sensory identity.

 Akelarre